Embarcadero/PythonEnvironments/README.md

 # PythonEnviroments

-After more than 2 decades of introducing [Python4Delphi (P4D)](https://github.com/Embarcadero/Python4Delphi), is we are trying to solve the real essense of why P4D project is started with the **PythonEnvironments** project.
+After more than 2 decades of introducing [Python4Delphi (P4D)](https://github.com/Embarcadero/Python4Delphi), we are trying to solve the real essense of why P4D project is started with the **PythonEnvironments** project.
 Intially P4D was designed to have a scripting capability in Delphi using Python.
-Python is a great programming language to prototype and experiment on an idea using short scripts.
-One of the reasons that community didn't adopt to include Python into their Delphi Applications was it was not an easy process to do so.
+Python is a great programming language choice to prototype and experiment on an idea using short scripts.
+One of the reasons that community didn't adopt to include Python into their Delphi applications was it was not an easy process to do so.

 **PythonEnvironments** provides a set of Design time Components to embed a desirable Python Environment into your Delphi application using the readily-available Python embeddables very easily.

+Please check out the [samples](https://github.com/Embarcadero/PythonEnviroments/tree/main/samples) section to Get Started on **PythonEnvironments**.

 Curretly we're providing support for Python versions - `3.7`, `3.8`, `3.9` and `3.10`.
 Support for `Python 3.11` is coming soon.